mehdi-ahangar/XML-Java-/README.md

 # XML-Java-
-Please save the XML input file as the name "program.xml" to run the code.
+Please save the XML input file as the name "input.xml" to run the code.
 Thanks